 <win.agent.endpoint>for Windows with the appropriate destination in the following commands and run multiple failed authentication failure attempts against the monitored endpoints.

 For the monitored Linux endpoint:

-# hydra -l badguy -p wrong_password <centos.agent.endpoint> ssh
+# hydra -l badguy -p wrong_password <ubuntu.agent.endpoint> ssh

 For the monitored Windows endpoint: